 “She is my mother.”

 With all the chocolates for the next day made, Don Miguel locked up the candy shop and escorted Esperanza to his home.
-The house looked like all the other buildings in Oaxaca, but when Esperanza walked through the open door that was a cut-out of an even larger door, she could not believe her eyes.
+The house looked like all the other buildings in Oaxaca, but when Esperanza walked through the open door that was a cut-out of a bigger door, she could not believe her eyes.
 The house looked like a two-story hotel with an open-air garden right in the middle, complete with a fountain, though it didn’t work.

 Right away Esperanza thought that Don Miguel could afford to pay her a little more, but later she found out that the house had been a gift from his father-in-law.
 The Don’s wife was the rich man’s only daughter.